NeoClear/neta/doc/MANUAL.md

 (-> (inno "terran king"))
 ```

-Currently you can only define a global variable, using fun expression
+Currently you can only define a global function, using fun expression

 ```neta
 (fun tyty (race team)